Mt. Mayon in Albay

 Majestic at a height of 2,462 meters, Mayon’s almost perfectly shaped cone resulted from centuries of explosions and erosions.
 It is a stratovolcano composed of layers of hardened lava, volcanic ash, and other eruptive materials.

-Mayon sits on the Pacific Ring of Fire with more than 450 volcanoes that stretch about 40,000 km between the boundaries of the Philippine Sea plate, the Pacific Plate, Juan de Fuca and Cocos plates, and the Nazca Plate.
+Mayon sits on the Pacific Ring of Fire with more than 450 volcanoes that stretch about 40,000 km between the boundaries of the Philippine Sea plate, the Pacific Plate, the Juan de Fuca and Cocos plates, and the Nazca Plate.
 It is also part of the Bicol Volcanic Arc, which consists of at least 12 older volcanoes.

 Mayon is one of the country’s most active volcanoes.
 It has erupted 52 times since its first reported eruption in 1616.
 The most destructive was a Plinian eruption in 1814 that affected Camalig, Cagsaua, Budiao, Guinobatan, and half of Albay.
 About 1,200 people died in lahar and pyroclastic flow.
 The next was on June 4 to July 23, 1897, with casualties reaching 350.
 Check this link for its complete history: https://bit.ly/3B8Bjsx.